falconizmi/start-with-fedora/waydroid-install.md

 sudo dnf install waydroid
 ```

+**NOT-VM-1**) Not able to open/start waydroid
+The fix for the issue is here: https://github.com/waydroid/waydroid/issues/493
+> Fix: in /var/lib/waydroid/lxc/waydroid/config comment out: lxc.apparmor.profile = unconfined.
+**Be aware** that even though you did it once, you might need to do it again, as with some updates, your changes to the config can be undone

-Open waydroid (by searching it in your apps) and paste these URLs in the OTA fields:
+2) Open waydroid (by searching it in your apps) and paste these URLs in the OTA fields:

 System OTA: https://ota.waydro.id/system